ASKurz/blogdown5/content/blog/2023-03-03-causal-inference-with-count-regression/index.md

 - For Poisson or negative-binomial ANCOVA models, there can be many different values for the conditional average treatment effect, `\(\tau_\text{CATE}\)`, depending which values one uses for the covariates.
 - Sometimes frequentists prefer sandwich standard errors over the conventional ML standard errors for their count models.
 For Bayesians, the posterior `\(\textit{SD}\)` is just the posterior `\(\textit{SD}\)`.
 If you don’t like it, think harder about your likelihood.

-Until next time, happy modeling, friends!
+In the [next post](https://timely-flan-2986f4.netlify.app/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/), we’ll explore how our causal inference methods work with gamma regression models.
+Until then, happy modeling, friends!

 ## Session info